 8. Get involved in planning around volunteering.

-Include volunteers in decision-making around plans and policies affecting them.
-Having volunteers at the table will ensure that their concerns are heard and addressed.
+Volunteers should be included in decision-making around plans and policies affecting them.
+Having volunteers at the table will ensure that concerns are heard and addressed.

-Ask volunteers about their availability to continue volunteering 1) currently, 2) if self isolated (only if remote volunteering is possible).
-For volunteers who have high availability, ask if they would be willing to increase their volunteering temporarily to help fill gaps (given that they are healthy).
-Track responses and keep a database/spreadsheet of volunteers who anticipate availability in certain situations.
+Organisations should ask their volunteers about their availability to continue volunteering.
+For those with high availability, they should be asked if they would be willing to increase their volunteering temporarily to help fill gaps.
+Organisations should track responses and keep a database/spreadsheet of volunteers who anticipate availability in certain situations.

 Work with organisational leaders to prioritize programming/services delivered by volunteers and determine where volunteering services should be focused if there is a significant decrease in availability.

-9. Consider if and how volunteers can work remotely.
+9. Consider if and how you can work remotely.

-Volunteers may need to work from home particularly if impacted by school closures and caring responsibilities.
-As well as thinking about the work volunteers can complete for your organization remotely you should determine what considerations have been made around infrastructure, equipment and processes required to allow volunteers to work remotely and the ongoing support they need.
+You may need to work from home.
+As well as thinking about the work volunteers can complete remotely your organisation should determine what considerations have been made around infrastructure, equipment and processes required to allow you to work remotely and the ongoing support you need.